leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is capsular opacification common after cataract operation?

 ## intent: cataract-intraoperative-cornearefractive
-- Isn’t Cataract surgery done by laser?
+- Isn’t cataract surgery done by laser?
 - Can cut my cataract
 - I heard there is laser to cure cataract
 - Is the cataract surgery done by laser?
 - Is cataract surgery bladeless
-- What is the method of surgery for Cataract?
+- What is the method of surgery for cataract?
-- Do doctors perform surgeries for Cataracts using laser?
+- Do doctors perform surgeries for cataracts using laser?
-- What are the steps of surgery for Cataracts?
+- What are the steps of surgery for cataracts?
-- How can doctors remove my Cataract?
+- How can doctors remove my cataract?
 - I heard cataract is removed by laser, is it true?
-- I have very bad Cataracts, what will the doctor be doing to improve it?
+- I have very bad cataracts, what will the doctor be doing to improve it?
 - Is the newest cataract surgery using laser?
-- How is Cataract Surgery performed?
+- How is cataract Surgery performed?
-- Can doctors use laser to remove Cataracts?
+- Can doctors use laser to remove cataracts?
-- Is there a way to use lasers to remove Cataracts?
+- Is there a way to use lasers to remove cataracts?

 ## intent: cataract-preoperative-cornearefractive
-- What is the cost of a Cataract operation?
+- What is the cost of a cataract operation?
-- Cataract surgery expensive
+- cataract surgery expensive
 - Government pay for cataract surgery can
 - How much is cataract surgery
 - Why is multifocal lens so expensive
-- How much does surgery cost for Cataract?
+- How much does surgery cost for cataract?
-- Is Cataract surgery expensive?
+- Is cataract surgery expensive?
-- What is the cost of surgery to remove my Cataracts?
+- What is the cost of surgery to remove my cataracts?
-- How much do I need to pay to remove my Cataracts?
+- How much do I need to pay to remove my cataracts?
-- How expensive is treatment for Cataract?
+- How expensive is treatment for cataract?
-- Is Cataract operation expensive?
+- Is cataract operation expensive?
-- How much does it cost to cure Cataracts if my eye drops don’t work?
+- How much does it cost to cure cataracts if my eye drops don’t work?
-- What procedure can the doctor do for my Cataract and how much is it?
+- What procedure can the doctor do for my cataract and how much is it?
-- What do I need to pay for Cataract Surgery?
+- What do I need to pay for cataract Surgery?
-- Roughly what is the cost to surgically treat Cataracts?
+- Roughly what is the cost to surgically treat cataracts?

 ## intent: cataract-preoperative-cornearefractive_143
 - What are the pre-operative instructions for cataract surgery?
-- What do I need to do before surgery for Cataract?
+- What do I need to do before surgery for cataract?
-- Do patients need to prepare for Cataract surgery?
+- Do patients need to prepare for cataract surgery?
-- What kind of preparation is needed before surgery for Cataracts?
+- What kind of preparation is needed before surgery for cataracts?
-- How can I prepare for my Cataract surgery?
+- How can I prepare for my cataract surgery?
-- I am going for surgery to remove my Cataracts, what do I need to do?
+- I am going for surgery to remove my cataracts, what do I need to do?
-- I have booked surgery for my Cataracts, what should I do before that?
+- I have booked surgery for my cataracts, what should I do before that?
-- How can I get ready to have surgery for my Cataract?
+- How can I get ready to have surgery for my cataract?
-- Is there any preparation required before the procedure to improve my Cataracts?
+- Is there any preparation required before the procedure to improve my cataracts?
-- Can I go for surgery for Cataracts directly?
+- Can I go for surgery for cataracts directly?
-- Is there anything that has to be done before I surgically treat Cataracts?
+- Is there anything that has to be done before I surgically treat cataracts?

 ## intent: cataract-preoperative-cornearefractive_144
 - What are the risks of cataract surgery?
 - Is cataract operation dangerous
 - What are the dangers of cataract operation
-- What possible risks does surgery for Cataract carry?
+- What possible risks does surgery for cataract carry?
-- Do patients need to be aware of any risks of Cataract surgery?
+- Do patients need to be aware of any risks of cataract surgery?
-- What kind of complications could happen after surgery for Cataracts?
+- What kind of complications could happen after surgery for cataracts?
-- How can Cataract surgery go wrong?
+- How can cataract surgery go wrong?
-- I am going for surgery to remove my Cataracts, what do I need to know about complications?
+- I am going for surgery to remove my cataracts, what do I need to know about complications?
-- I have booked surgery for my Cataracts, what are the risks of that?
+- I have booked surgery for my cataracts, what are the risks of that?
-- How can I find out more about the risks of having surgery for my Cataract?
+- How can I find out more about the risks of having surgery for my cataract?
-- Is there any risks I should know about before the procedure to improve my Cataracts?
+- Is there any risks I should know about before the procedure to improve my cataracts?
-- Can I go for surgery for Cataracts directly?
+- Can I go for surgery for cataracts directly?
 - Is there anything that has to be done before I surgically

 ## intent: cataract-intraoperative-cornearefractive_145